Malaysia detains 4 Indians, seizes drugs, 5,255 turtles

 Separately, Zulkarnain said officials also found a total of 14.34 kilograms of methamphetamine worth 717,000 ringgit ($174,000), hidden in special compartments in boxes that were hand-carried by two men.
 One of them flew in from Hyderabad, India on June 19 and another on June 20 from Bengaluru, he said in a statement.

-The two men, believed to be drug mules, are expected to be charged and face the death penalty if convicted.
+The men, both aged 30 and believed to be drug mules, are expected to be charged and face the death penalty if convicted.

 Copyright © 2019 The Washington Times, LLC.